 Why Does Honey Crystallize?

-The short answer is science.
+The short answer to why many types of honey crystallize is science.
 Honey is comprised mostly of sugar.
 You have trace elements of other things, such as pollen, wax, and bee parts, but over 75% of them are glucose and fructose.

 It is a supersaturated solution, meaning it holds a lot of sugar in a small amount of water.
 The highest quality honey contains less than 18% moisture which is quite low for a solution that contains dissolved sugar.